samsuh/2026-journal/README.md

 ## 6/8/26 - Monday
 - DONE ~~Get IDP~~
 - Actual last day to pack
 - Go to sleep early, at like 10pm.
 Wake up at 6 and get out by 7.
+- pack american chargers for japan

 ## 6/7/26 - Sunday
 - Packing